jpvoisey/CourseraDataCleaning/README.md

 * A numeric vector of columns required
 * A character vector of corresponding column names

-The function
+#### Steps

-1. Reads all 3 files, using fread, which is able to detect the file format by itself in this case
+1. Reads all 3 files, using fread, which, in this case, is able to detect the file format by itself

 2. The required columns are selected